The Quick Verdict

 Both parks offer something you can’t get anywhere else.

 Zion’s Narrows hike is one of a kind.
-Hiking a river through a slot canyon is an experience that exists nowhere else at this scale.
+Hiking a river through a slot canyon at this scale is an experience that exists nowhere else in the park system.

 Edge: Tie.
 Both are genuinely irreplaceable.